Whisky Galore! (1949 film): Music

 The music for Whisky Galore! was composed by Ernest Irving, who had been involved in several other productions for Ealing Studios.
-His score incorporated adaptations of themes from Scottish folk music to include in his compositions, and used the Scotch snap musical form to reinforce the theme.
+His score incorporated adaptations of themes from Scottish folk music to include in his compositions, and used the Scotch snap rhythmic fragment to reinforce the theme.
 The musicologist Kate Daubney writes that Irving's score "Seems positively lush with its expansive seascapes and emotive expressions of anxiety in the community".
 The opening music to the film begins with English brass notes, but this changes to Scottish melodies; Daubney describes how the "balance of material evokes the English-Scottish relationship which will emerge in the film's story".

 One scene in the film, soon after the first whisky has been rescued from the ship, shows the male islanders celebrating the return of whisky to the island by drinking and singing in unison in puirt à beul (trans: "mouth music").
 According to McArthur, the music and the action show a social, communal event, with whisky the central focus of their enjoyment.
 The tune was "Brochan Lom", a nonsense song about porridge.
 The scene mixed the professional actors and local islanders; Crichton said it was not possible to differentiate between the two in the final film.

 Scottish folk music is used for the accompaniment of the eightsome reel, which is danced at the rèiteach.
 According to the music historian Rosemary Coupe, the dance and music are "a vibrant expression of the Scottish spirit, second only to the 'water of life' itself".